 \section{RAGE theorem for quantum walks}

 We adapt here the RAGE theorem to homogeneous discrete-time quantum walks.
-This result is not used in the text and given here for completeness.
+This result is not used in the text and is given here for completeness.

-We recall here that the homogeneous quantum walks $U$ of finite range studied here, just like periodic Schr\"odinger operators on crystals, exhibit no singularly continuous spectrum \cite{Tate2019}, and that $U$ can only have finitely many flat bands (eigenvalues).
-We denote these by $\lambda_1,\dots,\lambda_f$ here and let $P_{\lambda_i}$ be the corresponding eigenprojectors.
+We recall that the homogeneous quantum walks $U$ of finite range studied here, just like periodic Schr\"odinger operators on crystals, exhibit no singularly continuous spectrum \cite{Tate2019}, and that $U$ can only have finitely many flat bands (eigenvalues).
+Let us denote these by $\lambda_1,\dots,\lambda_f$ and let $P_{\lambda_i}$ be the corresponding eigenprojectors.
 Then we let

 where $P=\sum_{i=1}^f P_{\lambda_i}$.
 Then we have:

 \begin{thm} Let $U$ be a quantum walk \eqref{e:ugen}-\eqref{eqn:homogen_unitary}.
 Let $[\chi_{\Lambda}(\br)]_i := \mathbf{1}_{\Lambda}(\br)$ for all $i\le \nu$. \begin{enumerate}[\rm (1)] \item $\psi\in\mathscr{H}_c$ iff for any finite $\Lambda\subset \Z^d$, we have $\|\chi_\Lambda U^n\psi\|\to 0$. \item $\psi\in \mathscr{H}_{pp}$ iff for any $\varepsilon>0$ there is a finite $\Lambda\subset \Z^d$ such that $\sup_n \|\chi_{\Lambda^c}U^n\psi\|<\varepsilon$. \end{enumerate} \end{thm}